monarch-initiative/hpoannotqc/docs/smallfile.rst

 8. **sex**.
 This column may be empty or may contain the strings "MALE" or "FEMALE".

+9. **negation**.
+This column may be empty or may contain the string "NOT"

+10. **modifier**.
+This column may be empty of contain HPO term ids for one or more terms from the Clinical Modifier subontology.
+Multiple terms are to be separated by semicolons.

+11. **description**.
+Free text.
+This column must not be used to store modifiers.

 12. **publication**.
 The publication reference for the annotation assertion.
 Must be present and must be one of PMID:123, OMIM:123 or ?.
 Note: pimd:123 is not accepted.
 The following prefixes are allowed: